why is my hair shedding?

 Increase number of club hairs: If you have telogen effluvium, many of the shed hairs will have a small white bulb at the root (club hairs).

 Diffuse hair thinning: Telogen effluvium causes hair to thin evenly across the scalp.
 You might notice a reduction in hair volume.
+In contrast, in androgenic alopecia and menopausal hair loss; the hair loss is concentrated along the mid line and crown area respectively.

 Treatment for telogen effluvium

-Is topical minoxidil appropriate for telogen effluvium?
+Can I use minoxidil for telogen effluvium?

 Minoxidil would only be considered appropriate if telogen effluvium was mixed with androgenic alopecia.
-Minoxidil pushes most of the hairs into the telogen phase when you begin minoxidil treatment.
+Minoxidil pushes most of the hairs into the telogen phase when you start minoxidil treatment.
 This initial shedding phase can last up to six months.